marcenuc/connect-exec/README.md

 Options:

 Is an array of array.
 Each array has, in order:
- - `path`  RegExp to match against the pathname in the url
+ - `matcher` Function that given a path returns null or an array of arguments.
  - `cwd`     Working directory to run the command
  - `cmd`     Command to run for this url
  - `args`    Array of arguments

-The mathing groups in the path are passed as additional arguments to the command.
+The arguments returned by the matcher are passed as additional arguments to the command.
+If the matcher returns null, nothing is done.

 ## License